-Now, you may look at that title picture, and think to yourself that this is the London hideaway of Bilbo Baggins or the Seven Dwarves.
-You would, however, be wrong, as it’s actually an adorable little cafe.
-In fact, the Hollyhock Cafe is so cute, it makes sleeping puppies look kinda average.
-(Obviously I’m joking, dont @ me).
+Now, you may look at that title picture, and think to yourself that this is the London hideaway of Bilbo Baggins, Snow White or *gulp* Hansel and Gretel.
+You would, however, be wrong, as the Hollyhock Café is an adorable little café.
+In fact, the Hollyhock Café is so cute, it makes sleeping puppies look kinda average.
+(Obviously I’m joking, don’t @ me).

-The Hollyhock Cafe.
+The Hollyhock Café.
 Even the name is ridiculously cute.
 Hiding in the midst of Richmond’s beautiful Terrace Gardens, this place could have wandered straight out of a fairytale.
-In fact, the only problem is that it’s in Richmond, which means your journey out there won’t be a fairytale.
+In fact, the only problem is that it’s in Richmond – not far from Richmond Park – which means your journey out there won’t be a fairytale.
 Think Brothers Grimm, rather than Disney, for the commute here.

-Having said that, the Hollyhock Cafe is worth the trek.
-Even if you aren’t immediately smitten by the crooked terrace and the twinkling fairy lights, you’ll quickly be won over by the views of the Thames.
-It’s a great year-round spot, too – whilst the charms of summer are obvious, a crisp winter’s day sees the cafe handing out blankets and hot water bottles to those taking up a place on the terrace.
+Having said that, the Hollyhock Café is well worth the trek.
+Even if you aren’t immediately smitten by the crooked terrace and the twinkling fairy lights, you’ll quickly be won over by the panoramic views of the Thames.
+It’s a great year-round spot, too – whilst the charms of Summer are obvious, a crisp Winter’s day sees the café handing out blankets and hot water bottles to those taking up a place on the terrace.

-For drinks, the Hollyhock Cafe offers up freshly-made juices and smoothies, along with the usual compliment of coffees and teas.
-Those hoping for something stronger can dip into the cafe’s organic wine and beer selection.
+For drinks, this lovely spot offers up freshly-made juices and smoothies, along with the usual compliment of coffees and teas.
+Those hoping for something stronger can dip into the cafe’s natural wine and beer selection.
 Whatever you order, don’t leave without cake.
-Whilst this is sound advice for everyday life, we have it on good authority that the Hollyhock Cafe serves an exceptionally tasty (and rather large) slice.
-Resist the banana cake if you dare!
+Whilst this is sound advice for everyday life, we have it on good authority that the Hollyhock Café serves an exceptionally tasty (and rather large) slice.
+Resist the banana bread if you dare!

-Truthfully, it’s frighteningly easy to load up on cake at the Hollyhock Cafe.
+Truthfully, it’s frighteningly easy to load up on cake at the Hollyhock Café.
 Although it might be helpful to do so, because nearby Richmond Park is ginormous, and perfect for a walk.
-You’ll burn all those calories off super quickly, so just have another slice – you know you want to…
+You’ll burn all those calories off super quickly, so just have another slice.
+Go on, you know you want to…